 Representatives from 71 community partner organizations and 11 supporting foundations heard about the policy priorities of Assemblymember Dr. Joaquin Arambula (CA-31), learned how to build their capacity to communicate strategically about their work, and shared their experience and expertise through peer exchange and learning sessions.
 Partners provided updates on policy work under way for education, the environment, immigration and land use.
 See a video of Assemblymember Arambula’s presentation.

 This convening launched Round 3, with more than 100 San Joaquin Valley Health Fund partners from 69 funded organizations.
 Participants networked and found partnership opportunities, and developed S.M.A.R.T.
 Goals for 11 policy areas.
+See the highlight video.

 More than 1,000 residents and advocates from the San Joaquin Valley joined state leaders at the California State Capitol to raise their voices for a “golden state for all” during the Equity on the Mall event.
 Learn more.